 Musca Borealis crawls across Chart XI in the Uranographia of Johann Bode (1801).

 The four stars of Musca became Lilium, the fleur-de-lis, in an atlas published in 1674 by the French scientist Ignace-Gaston Pardies (above).
 Pardies did not label the constellation, though.
-The name Lilium first seems to have appeared five years later in a chart and catalogue called Cartes du Ciel published by another Frenchman, Augustin Royer, although he made the lily much bigger and increased its number of stars to seven.
+The name Lilium first seems to have appeared five years later in a chart and catalogue called Cartes du Ciel published in 1679 by another Frenchman, Augustin Royer, who enlarged the lily and increased its number of stars to seven.